 The entire edifice of "secrecy," especially with regard to national security, is a vicious lie from start to finish.
 Put it all out there.
 If full disclosure endangers those who work for the Death State, the problem -- and the responsibility -- is with those who choose to directly advance the Death State's goals.
 It is decidedly not with the leaker, or with the journalists.

 I want mess.
 I want chaos.
 I want to see the ruling class in unrelenting, hysterical panic.
 My fantasy is that a dozen, or a hundred, Edward Snowdens appear, each laden with huge piles of documents.
 And all those documents are dumped on the internet -- but in a fully mindful and discriminating manner, and with a specific purpose in mind.
 The Death State's ruling class is intent on destruction, brutality, oppression and murder and, as they tell us repeatedly, their work is far from done.
 The purpose of unmasking all the secrets that the ruling class is so desperate to keep, of shoveling all of it directly into the blazing, unforgiving sunlight in a fully unfiltered way, is to stop them. ...

 Stop them.
 Your life -- and the lives of many others -- depend on it.

 ADDENDUM: One of the best passages answering the charge of "irresponsibility" in a political context remains the following from Hannah Arendt.
-I have offered it several times before; I discuss this passage (and another one, as well) at length in "Against Voting."
-Arendt's essay is titled, "Personal Responsibility Under Dictatorship," and it appears in Responsibility and Judgment.
+I have offered it several times before; I discuss this passage (and another one, as well) at length in "Against Voting

 In writing about Nazi Germany, Arendt addresses the question: "in what way were those few different who in all walks of life did not collaborate and refused to participate in public life, though they could not and did not rise in rebellion?"
 This is part of her answer: